-When money is a concern, justifying the initial investment in automation can be the biggest hurdle, but the payoff is almost always swift and exponential.
+For those justifying the initial investment in automation, this article helps show how the payoff is almost always swift and exponential.

 How automation can help

 As anyone in the business of producing goods knows, time is money.
-And that’s where automation comes in—helping businesses manufacture or process faster and increase throughput.
+And that’s where automation comes in — helping companies manufacture or process faster and increase throughput.
 It’s a boon to any bottom line and the market at large, which is still feeling the long-term effects of supply shortages or inflation.

 What’s more, automation can make for a more cost-efficient workforce, and even help with employee retention.
-Automated systems free up employees (previously assigned to dull, dirty and/or dangerous tasks) to focus on more fulfilling jobs and career development opportunities.
+Automated systems free up employees (previously assigned to dull, dirty, and dangerous tasks) to focus on more fulfilling jobs and career development opportunities.

 Solution 1: Better technology for higher efficiency